 Trello is a project management app that makes managing projects less stressful; enjoyable, even.
 How is that possible?
 It all starts with the platform’s Kanban philosophy.
 Trello is highly visual, which makes it very intuitive.

-- As each blog idea is worked on, it makes its way from the “Blog Ideas” column, all the way to the “Published” column when the article has been finished and posted.
+As each blog idea is worked on, it makes its way from the “Blog Ideas” column, all the way to the “Published” column when the article has been finished and posted.
+Make sense?

 Trello is free to use, though they do offer premium plans with additional features starting at $9.99 a month.

-Hootsuite is a social media management app that allows you to update your company’s Facebook, Twitter, Instagram, YouTube and LinkedIn pages from the same screen — without the need to log into each individual platform.
-You can also reply to comments inside this tool, too.
+Hootsuite is a social media management app that allows you to update your company’s Facebook, Twitter, Instagram, YouTube and LinkedIn pages from the same screen — without having to log into each individual platform.
+You can also reply to comments inside the tool, too.

-Toggl is the simple, intuitive time tracker app that you'll actually use.
-It isn’t limited by device and works on your computer, tablet and phone, so no matter where or what you’re working on, your hours are being tracked.
+Toggl is the simple, intuitive time tracker that you and your team will actually use.
+It isn’t limited by device and works on your computer, tablet and phone; so no matter where or what you’re working on, your hours are being tracked.
 Oh, and you’ll never forget to turn this productivity app on because it sends you friendly reminders to do so.

 When you’ve completed a task, take a look at the detailed report.
 Toggl crunches the numbers and shows you how your time was spent.
 You just have to analyze its findings and adjust the way you work in the future to be more productive.

 If you’re a freelancer, a tool like this is mandatory.
 How else will you accurately bill clients?
-But even those who work a salaried position will find Toggl useful.
+But even those who are employed on a salary basis will find Toggl useful.
 After all, to become more productive, it helps to first know how you’re really spending your time.

 Toggl is free to use, though premium features start at $9 a month per user.